KKSzymanowski/laravel-6-firebird/README.md

 ```

 #### DB Query
-Each time you have to define connecion name (if it isn't your default one), for example:
+Each time you have to define connection name (if it isn't your default one), for example:
 ```php
 $sql = 'SELECT * FROM USERS WHERE id = :id';
 $bindings = ['id' => 1];